 The address on the letter is no longer current.
 Can you correct your files?

-The eGlobalTech Team uses the mailing address on file in the National Plan and Provider Enumeration System (NPPES).
-If you have changed your mailing address or contact information and have not notified NPPES, please take the time to review and update the system.
-You can update the contact information associated with your National Provider Identifier (NPI) on NPPES at https://nppes.cms.hhs.gov/NPPES.
-If you have forgotten your User ID and/or password or need assistance, contact the NPI Enumerator at 1-800-465-3203 or email firstname.lastname@example.org.
+The CBR Team uses the mailing address on file in the Provider Enrollment, Chain, and Ownership System (PECOS), and the fax number on file in the National Plan and Provider Enumeration System (NPPES).
+If you have changed your mailing address or contact information, please take the time to review and update NPPES and PECOS.

-If a provider or supplier would like to receive a CBR at an address not listed in NPPES, please contact the CBR Support Help Desk by calling 1-800-771-4430 or emailing CBRsupport@eglobaltech.com.
+If a provider or supplier would like to receive a CBR at an address or fax not listed in PECOS or NPPES, please contact the CBR Support Help Desk by calling 1-800-771-4430 or emailing CBRsupport@eglobaltech.com.

 How do I change my communication method preference for receiving CBRs?